Rev Aug 2017.

 possible weld speeds and deposition rates, with traditional, low cost, $2000 -

 it takes for optimum MIG welds on more than 99% of the world's steel and stainless

 applications, is a traditional well made 300 - 400 amp, CV power source, a two

 wire, four wire feed and four volt settings, some skill and the "process

 and technique expertise" available in my CDs and books.

 this is the weld industry.
-Don't get pissed off at the messanger, and remember you should not be in this industry if you don't have thick skin and a sense of humor.
+Please don't get pissed off at the messanger, Lets face it, you should not be in this industry if you don't have thick skin and a wicked sense of humor.